MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key.md

 2. Select **My keys** under **My Account**.

-3. Select the ption to create a new key.
+3. Select the option to create a new key.

 4. Provide the following information to create a key:

     -   **Application name**: Required.
 The name of the application.

     -   **Application URL**: The URL of the application.
-This is an optional field which is usefull in helping you remember the purpose of that key in the future.
+This is an optional field which is useful in helping you remember the purpose of that key in the future.

     -   **Key type**:  Required.
 Select the key type that you want to create.
 You can find  descriptions of key and application types [here](http://www.microsoft.com/maps/create-a-bing-maps-key.aspx).